a-ads/blog/content/blog/2018-10-04-bug-bounty-program.md

 ## Hall of fame

+\- 2021-03-09 Ardyan Vicky Ramadhan reported a bug that allowed to edit other users' unlinked advertisements ($25).

-\- 2021-02-16 Ardyan Vicky Ramadhan reported a bug that allowed to edit other users' advertisements ($300).
+\- 2021-02-16 Ardyan Vicky Ramadhan reported a bug that allowed to edit other users' campaigns ($300).

 \- 2021-01-08 Ardyan Vicky Ramadhan reported that we don't rate limit certain actions which could be performed by the user ($50).